-Pros: You can buy the strips at most pharmacies for a very low cost.
+Pros: You can buy the strips at most pharmacies or online for a very low cost.
 This is an affordable and easy option for someone new to ketosis and/or a ketogenic diet.

-Cons: Urine strips aren’t always that reliable for testing ketone levels.
-This is often because the longer a person is in ketosis, the more efficient the body becomes at using ketones (especially acetoacetate) for function, and so it’s possible the test can indicate a lower level of ketosis than you’re actually in.
-Also, the readings can be affected by other factors, including the level of electrolytes in the body or how hydrated you are.
+Cons: Urine test strips aren’t as reliable the longer you’ve been in ketosis.
+This is often because the longer a person is in ketosis, the more efficient the body becomes at using ketones (especially acetoacetate) for energy, and so it’s possible the test can indicate a lower level of ketosis than you’re actually in.
+Also, the urine ketone readings can be affected by other factors, including the level of electrolytes in the body or how hydrated you are.

-Method: With a blood glucose meter, you use a lancet pen to press onto your fingertip and draw a small amount of blood.
-The blood applied on a test strip that monitors ketone levels through the meter.
+Method: With a blood glucose meter, you use a lancet pen to press onto your fingertip and draw a small blood sample.
+The blood applied on a test strip monitors blood ketone levels through the meter.

 Pros: This is a very accurate method of ketone monitoring since few factors alter the results.

 Cons: It can be expensive, especially if you test frequently.
 Cost is often $5-10 per strip!

-Note: the ketone BHB is transported through the blood, so this is the best way to monitor your levels of it.
+Note: The ketone BHB is transported through the blood, so this is the best way to monitor your levels of that specific ketone.